 There are no data demonstrating that monitoring your pulse ox through an oximeter or smartphone app will help manage your asthma.
 As always, talk to your doctor about the best ways to monitor your symptoms and asthma control.6

-If you start having symptoms of COVID-19, call your doctor or your local department of health within 24 hours.
+If you start having symptoms of COVID-19, call your doctor or your local health department within 24 hours.
 Many states have various testing options, and your doctor or department of health can tell you what to do.

 Many doctors have been offering telehealth (video or virtual appointments).
 If that is an option, ask your insurance company if telehealth is covered under your plan.
 And if you have Medicare, you might be able to have a virtual visit with your doctor.
 The government has expanded the coverage of telehealth services during the COVID-19 crisis.

-Nearly everyone is experiencing stress because of the COVID-19 pandemic.
+Even though the number of COVID-19 cases have gone down, nearly everyone is still experiencing stress because of the pandemic.
+Some also are concerned as more activities return and businesses increase capacity and relax mask mandates.
 Stress can affect your well-being and quality of life.
 It can be an asthma trigger.
-So it’s important that you take care of yourself during this time.
+It’s important that you continue to take care of yourself during this time.

 - Try a hobby

 - Take breaks from the news and social media